 You see, when it comes to Eurovision Austria are useless.
 Absolutely useless.
-Marzipan dildo useless.
-But then came Wurst.
+But then came the Wurst.

 Eurovision 2014 was like we'd fucking time travelled.
 We were in a weird and wonderful world where everything was different.
 I was in a disused ship yard thinking maybe outside the Polar icecaps had melted.
 Maybe there's fucking robots knocking about, and Davina McCall's the new pope.
 Maybe you can download rice.

-Since then we've been back to normal, with 2017's entry so bad that to cheer it up someone called "ESC Chloe" on youtube went to the trouble of editing the preview video so that every time their artist sung the word "hey", a foul mouthed Gordon Ramsey insult appeared - all under the subtitle of "You fucking Donkey".
+Since then we've been back to normal.
+2017's entry was so bad that to cheer it up someone called "ESC Chloe" on youtube went to the trouble of editing the preview video so that every time their artist sung the word "hey", a foul mouthed Gordon Ramsey insult appeared - all under the subtitle of "You fucking Donkey".

-If only they'd send this nightcore version!
+If only they'd sent this nightcore version though.
 That would be amazing!
-She'd be flying round Tel Aviv like Harrison Ford with a big whip in one hand and a skinny latte in the other, whipping six shades of shit out of the opposition to save the world.
+He’d be flying round Rotterdam like Harrison Ford with a big whip in one hand and a skinny latte in the other, whipping six shades of shit out of the opposition to save the world.

 It's all a far cry from the Trackshittaz.
 You heard me.